OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 In all structural projects (Clock, AI, Network, Messaging, Encrypt),
 Shunyaya uses **real, verifiable continuity stamps** — mathematically portable, forward-only, and independently checkable (SSM-ClockKe principle).
-These stamps are proof that Shunyaya’s structures run in the real world.
+These stamps are the proof that Shunyaya’s structures run in the real world.

 **All listed standards include working code: real scripts, deterministic demos, CI-validated POCs, and reproducible examples — this ecosystem is operational, not theoretical.**